ROCm/HIP/samples/2_Cookbook/2_Profiler/Readme.md

 ## Using hipEvents to measure performance ###

 This tutorial is follow-up of the previous two tutorial where we learn how to write our first hip program, in which we compute Matrix Transpose and in second one, we added feature to measure time taken for memory transfer and kernel execution.
-In this tutorial, we won't make amy changes to the source code.
-We'll explain how to use the  codexl/rocm-profiler for hip timeline tracing.
+In this tutorial, we'll explain how to use the codexl/rocm-profiler for hip timeline tracing.
+Also, we will augment the source code with additional markers so we can see the high-level application flow alongside the information that CodeXL automatically collects.

 ## Introduction: